j0nathanj/CTF-WriteUps/2018/GoogleCTF-2018/pwn/SFTP/README.md

 After reading the disassembly of the function that is responsible for the authentication, we noticed that this can not only be reversed, but it can also be brute-forced quite easily.

+Yet, we decided to write a Z3 script to reverse the "hashing" process and retreive the password.
+The script can be found below and also in the `find_password.py` script attached below.

 After bypassing the authentication, we can find an `sftp.c` source file under `/home/src/sftp.c`, this file is handy and saves quite some reversing time.

-Yet, we decided to write a Z3 script to reverse the "hashing" process and retreive the password.
-The script can be found below and also in the `find_password.py` script attached.
+(Note: the `sftp.c` source and `flag` dummy file are embedded within the binary and decrypted in runtime)

 [find_password.py](https://github.com/j0nathanj/CTF-WriteUps/blob/master/2018/GoogleCTF-2018/pwn/SFTP/find_password.py)